jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes.
 The insert_ :ref:`method<functions>` places the second input given at the index given as the first , it also moves the original items from that index and on in the list_ to the right

-* I get a failure when I change the second input in the call
+* I change the second input in the call

   .. code-block:: python